JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     the property is incrementally updated using the `onValueChange` event handler.

 2. Follow the IDE's instructions to import the missing dependencies.
-3. Run the application across the different platforms:
+3. Run the application on each platform you're targeting:

    ![User input in the Compose Multiplatform app on Android and iOS](first-compose-project-on-android-ios-4.png){width=500}